 (3) No discovery before conference.
-Unless otherwise Amended due to discussion ordered by the court, aA party may not seek discovery that having initial from any source before the partyies before the parties disclosures prior to conference could aid the have conferred as required by this rule.
-This does not process. include initial disclosures. process. (c d) Discovery control plan.
-The discovery control plan must state the parties' views and proposals on: (1) a date for trial or for a conference to determine a trial setting; (2) a discovery period during which either all discovery must be conducted or all discovery requests must be sent, for the entire case or an appropriate phase of it; (3) deadlines for joining additional parties, amending or supplementing pleadings, and designating expert witnesses-; Amended due to discussion (4) what changes should be made in the timing, or form, about not wanting o fr the initial requirement for disclosures under Rule 194, mandatory disclosure including a statement of when initial disclosures were requirement to be modified made or will be made; (but allowing form and timing of initial disclosures (5) the subjects on which discovery may be needed, and modifications). whether discovery should be conducted in phases or be limited to or focused on particular issues; (6) any issues about disclosure, discovery, or preservation of electronically stored information, including the form or forms in which it should be produced; (7) any issues about claims of privilege or of protection as trial-preparation materials, including-if the parties agree on a procedure to assert these claims after production- whether to ask the court to include their agreement in an order under Texas Rule of Evidence 511; (8) what changes should be made in the limitations on discovery imposed under these rules or by local rule, and what other limitations should be imposed; (9) Dispositive Motion deadlines; TRCP 190.4(c)(9)-(11) are added due to the addition at 190.4(d).

-(10) Expert challenges deadlines; and (11) proposed docket control order(s) TRCP 190.4(d) is added due (d) Docket Control Order.
-Upon receipt of the discovery control plan, the trial court must issue a docket control order. to the removal of 190.4(b) and to comport with FRCP 16(b).
-190.5 Modification of Discovery Control Plan The court may modify a discovery control plan at any time and must do so when the interest of justice requires.
-Unless a suit is governed by the expedited actions process in Rule 169, the court must allow additional discovery: (a) related to new, amended or supplemental pleadings, or new information disclosed in a discovery response or in an amended or supplemental response, if: (1) the pleadings or responses were made after the deadline for completion of discovery or so nearly before that deadline that an adverse party does not have an adequate opportunity to conduct discovery related to the new matters, and (2) the adverse party would be unfairly prejudiced without such additional discovery; (b) regarding matters that have changed materially after the discovery cutoff if trial is set or postponed so that the trial date is more than three months after the discovery period ends.
-100 C. Cartain Tunas of Discovery Evented 190.6 Certain Types of Discovery Excepted This rule's limitations on discovery do not apply to or include discovery conducted under Rule 202 ("Depositions Before Suit or to Investigate Claims"), or Rule 621a ("Discovery and Enforcement of Judgment").
+Unless otherwise ordered by the court, a party may not seek discovery from any party before the parties have conferred as required by this rule.
+This does not include initial disclosures.

+(c) Discovery control plan.
+The discovery control plan must state the parties' views and proposals on:

+a date for trial or for a conference to determine a trial setting;

+(2) a discovery period during which either all discovery must be conducted or all discovery requests must be sent, for the entire case or an appropriate phase of it;

+(3) deadlines for joining additional parties, amending or supplementing pleadings, and designating expert witnesses;

+(4) what changes should be made in the timing, or form, of the initial disclosures under Rule 194, including a statement of when initial disclosures were made or will be made;

+(5) the subjects on which discovery may be needed, and whether discovery should be conducted in phases or be limited to or focused on particular issues;

+(6) any issues about disclosure, discovery, or preservation of electronically stored information, including the form or forms in which it should be produced;

+(7) any issues about claims of privilege or of protection as trial-preparation materials, including-if the parties agree on a procedure to assert these claims after production whether to ask the court to include their agreement in an order under Texas Rule of Evidence 511;

+(8) what changes should be made in the limitations on discovery imposed under these rules or by local rule, and what other limitations should be imposed;

+(9) Dispositive Motion deadlines;

+(10) Expert challenges deadlines; and

+(11) proposed docket control order(s).

+(d) Docket Control Order.
+Upon receipt of the discovery control plan, the trial court must issue a docket control order.

+190.5 Modification of Docket Control Order

+The court may modify a docket control order at any time and must do so when the interest of justice requires.
+Unless a suit is governed by the expedited actions process in Rule 169, the court must allow additional discovery:

+(a) related to new, amended or supplemental pleadings, or new information disclosed in a discovery response or in an amended or supplemental response, if:

+(1) the pleadings or responses were made after the deadline for completion of discovery or so nearly before that deadline that an adverse party does not have an adequate opportunity to conduct discovery related to the new matters, and

+(2) the adverse party would be unfairly prejudiced without such additional discovery;

+(b) regarding matters that have changed materially after the discovery cutoff if trial is set or postponed so that the trial date is more than three months after the discovery period ends.

+190.6 Certain Types of Discovery Excepted

+This rule's limitations on discovery do not apply to or include discovery conducted under Rule 202 ("Depositions Before Suit or to Investigate Claims"), or Rule 621a ("Discovery and Enforcement of Judgment").
 But Rule 202 cannot be used to circumvent the limitations of this rule.

 RULE 191.
-MODIFYING DISCOVERY PROCEDURES AND LIMITATIONS; CONFERENCE REQUIREMENT; SIGNING DISCLOSURES; DISCOVERY REQUESTS, RESPONSES, AND

-OBJECTIONS; FILING REQUIREMENTS
+MODIFYING DISCOVERY PROCEDURES AND LIMITATIONS; CONFERENCE REQUIREMENT; SIGNING DISCLOSURES; DISCOVERY REQUESTS, RESPONSES, AND OBJECTIONS; FILING REQUIREMENTS